-Daniel Robertson is a native of Buffalo, NY and prior to becoming Scholar Mentor Supervisor he was a Family Support Specialist at Buffalo Public School (BPS) #64 Fredrick Law Olmsted.
+Daniel Robertson is a native of Buffalo, NY and prior to becoming the Boys & Men of Color Initiative Manager, he was the Say Yes Scholar Mentoring Supervisor and former Family Support Specialist at Buffalo Public School (BPS) #64 Fredrick Law Olmsted.
 His diverse background includes over five years of education, extensive training and professional experience in the field of Education.
 His students and parents respectfully refer him to as “Mr. D” or “Mr. Daniel”.
 His colleagues acknowledge his passion and commitment to affording disadvantaged you with the same opportunities that he was given to reach his goals as a student of the public school system.

 As a youth, Daniel attended BPS #78, BPS #43, and graduated from Westminster Community School #68, which is now Westminster Community Charter School.
 As a young male from humble beginnings with vigor for academic excellence, it was with great humility and honor that he accepted a full scholarship from the John R. Oishei Foundation.
 This monetary award afforded him the opportunity to attend Turner-Carroll High School.
 Upon graduation, Daniel attended the University at Buffalo where he earned his Bachelor’s Degree in Social Science with a concentration in Early Childhood Education.
 He continued his academic success by obtaining a Master of Arts in Organizational Leadership from Medaille College.